ietf-rats-wg/eat/draft-ietf-rats-eat.md

 EAT is not defined around a particular implementation and must work on a range of devices that have a range of defenses against attack.
 EAT thus can't be defined permanence in terms of defense against attack.
 EAT's definition of permanence is in terms of operations and device lifecycle.

-## IDevID as an attestation key

-An IDevID consists of a private key and an X.509 certificate containing a public key that is unique per device and programmed at the factory.
-The private key thus may be suitable for use as an attestation key to sign EAT tokens.
-In this use the X.509 certificate may be used as part of an Endorsement scheme in which the Verifier comes to trust the IDevID.

 # Changes from Previous Drafts